 Microsoft Student Partner

-• Enhance students' employability and increase students' awareness of Microsoft technologies.
+• Enhanced students' employability and increase students' awareness of Microsoft technologies.

-• Planning events, demoing some of the latest Microsoft technology to students, and partnering with student organizations
+• Planned events, demonstrate some of the latest Microsoft technology to students and partner with student organizations.

 Freelance Web Programmer